MarcosRamaR/treasurytracker/README.md

 ## React and Vite
 This application uses **React** together with **Vite** for bundling and Hot Module Replacement (HMR).

+## Deployment

+The application is deployed using cloud services with free-tier plans:

+- **Frontend:** Render
+- **Backend services:** Render
+- **Database:** Neon Tech (PostgreSQL)

+Free-tier deployments may introduce limitations such as cold starts or delayed responses when the application has been inactive for some time.

 ## Developers